 Why is it important to keep my contact information current?

-Ocala Utility Services uses your account number, meter number and/or phone number, to report an outage call in our computer system.
+Ocala Electric Utility uses your account number, meter number and/or phone number, to report an outage call in our computer system.
 Providing us with an up-to-date phone number will allow you to report your power outage easier and faster.

 Check your service panel to shut off the main power in your house due to an emergency, or to see if an outage affects your circuits.
 Most breaker panels have a main switch to cut all the power off within your home.
 If your breaker panel does not contain a main switch, turn off all circuit breakers.
 Always use a side of caution while working on an appliance or wiring, post a sign that says, "Leave power off" so no one will turn it on by mistake.